2 professors killed in UNLV campus shooting identified

 “On behalf of the office, our deepest condolences to the families of the victims and those impacted by this tragic event,” the coroner’s office said in a statement.

 Sources told Nexstar’s KLAS the gunman, identified as Tony Polito, was a longtime business professor who had unsuccessfully sought a job at UNLV.
-The gunman killed three people and seriously injured one other before dying in a shootout with police.
+Sheriff Kevin McMahill said investigators are still working to pin down a motive, but the gunman did not appear to be targeting students.
+McMahill said he entered campus with a list of people he was seeking.